Zren/zren.github.io/kde.md

   We need to set `DelayTime=0` under the group `[TabBox]` in the file `~/config/kwinrc`, then reload kwin.
   It's easier to use these commmands than doing it by hand.
   {% highlight bash %}
-kwriteconfig --file ~/.config/kwinrc --group TabBox --key DelayTime 0 qdbus org.kde.KWin /KWin reconfigure
+kwriteconfig5 --file ~/.config/kwinrc --group TabBox --key DelayTime 0
+qdbus org.kde.KWin /KWin reconfigure
   {% endhighlight %}